BrowserBox/BrowserBox/README.md

 BrowserBox is an embeddable, multiplayer browser that facilitates RBI (remote browser isolation) and zero trust protection.
 We've just integrated support for Tor.

-You can now [browse the web through Tor, when using BrowserBox](#rotating_light-browserbox-on-tor).
-BrowserBox also supports running itself as a Tor hidden service](#rotating_light-latest-news-browserbox-hidden-services), so you can access your BrowserBox instances over the Tor network.
+You can now [browse the web through Tor when using BrowserBox](#rotating_light-browserbox-on-tor).
+BrowserBox also supports running itself as a [Tor hidden service](#rotating_light-latest-news-browserbox-hidden-services), so you can access your BrowserBox instances over the Tor network.

 *[Donate to Tor](https://donate.torproject.org)*